In the fall of 2017, Humanities Texas held three one-day teacher workshops throughout the state focusing on teaching the American Revolution.

-Topics addressed included the colonies' growing separation from Britain, the Declaration of Independence, turning points of the Revolutionary War, and George Washington as war leader.
+Topics addressed included the colonies' growing separation from Britain, the Declaration of Independence, turning points of the Revolutionary War, and women in the Revolution.

 The workshops emphasized close interaction with scholars, the examination of primary sources, and the development of effective pedagogical strategies and engaging assignments and activities.
 Content was aligned with the secondary social studies TEKS.
 Teachers received books and other instructional materials and were trained in the examination and interpretation of primary sources.

-Workshop faculty included Denver Brunsman (George Washington University), Woody Holton (University of South Carolina), James Kirby Martin (University of Houston), and Bill Meier (Texas Christian University).
+Workshop faculty included Denver Brunsman (George Washington University), Woody Holton (University of South Carolina), Bill Meier (Texas Christian University), and Zara Anishanslin (University of Delaware).

 Download the schedule for each workshop.